 From a terroir perspective, Alsace and its Grands Crus possess a magnificent diversity of soils.
 There are 5 main types of terroir.

-• Granite soils: these are lands composed of hard and poor rocks, with good drainage.
-This type of soil produces chiselled, taut wines with beautiful liveliness and a brilliant aromatic expression.
+- Granite soils: these are lands composed of hard, poor rocks, with good drainage.
+This type of soil produces precise, taut wines, with beautiful liveliness and a vibrant aromatic expression.
 Perfect for Riesling, which develops an incredible crystalline purity here (example: Grand Cru Schlossberg).

-• Schist soils: these are terroirs of layered rocks that promote good drainage and retain heat.
+- Schist soils: these are terroirs of layered rocks that promote good drainage and store heat.
 The wines produced here are often fine, elegant, with complex aromas and beautiful aging potential (example: Grand Cru Kastelberg).

-Of course, infinite nuances exist between the lines of these major terroir categories, which is precisely what creates all the complexity and diversity of the magnificent Alsace region and its Grands Crus.
+Of course, infinite nuances exist between the lines of these major terroir categories, which is precisely what makes the Alsace region and its Grands Crus so complex and diverse.

 List of the 51 Alsace Grands Crus